Building in Marakkech

 And while we love Nomad, we enjoy the next day’s rooftop lunch even more.
 Terrasse des Epices is a hot lunch ticket, with crowds from morning until night.
 Terrasse des Epices has sheltered alcoves to sit and absorb the convivial scene.
 The clientele is a mix of families and hipster tourists.
 A Moroccan DJ from Essaouira is set up in the middle of it all, dancing and having the time of his life.

 Our DJ doesn’t miss a beat and plays new remixes of old classics that inspire even the 40-somethings on the terrace.
 No one looks like they have any desire to leave.
-This may be partially due to the fact that Terrasse des Epices is one of the only restaurants within the Medina walls to serve alcohol.
+This may be partially because Terrasse des Epices is one of the only restaurants within the Medina walls to serve alcohol.
 We order a bottle of rosé and stay put for a while.

 Be the first to know when I find a new place to get lost.
 Just click.